 When something doesn't go right, it's easy to blame and criticise yourself.
-Suddenly everything can seem gloomy and we create a situation where ‘catastrophic’ thinking takes over - we get things out of proportion so they seem worse than they really are.
+We create a situation where ‘catastrophic’ thinking takes over - we get things out of proportion so they seem worse than they really are.
 If this happens to you, it's important to recognise it for what it is.

 Six top tips for dealing with catastrophic thinking